ibm-cloud-docs/cloud-pak-data/limitations.md

 * The installation does not verify whether there are enough resources on the cluster to install {{site.data.keyword.cpd_short}}.
 If you are running other applications on your Red Hat OpenShift cluster, make sure that you have enough resources on the cluster before you install {{site.data.keyword.cpd_short}}.

-* When service instances are created, they initially appear as Failed or Red because the persistent volume claims take some time to bound.
+* When you create a service instance, the service instance initially appears as Failed or Red until the persistent volume claim is bound to a persistent volume on the cluster.

 * The installation is not supported on IBM Managed Red Hat OpenShift Cluster VPC (Gen2).
 It supports the classic infrastructure only.